y3owk1n/govim/README.md

 ### Electron & Chrome Support

 Neru includes built-in support for Electron apps and Chromium browsers.
+(Note that this is off by default)

 **Supported Electron apps** (automatic):